juacompe/basic_python_django/day1/4_python_script/README.md

 The problem with `hello_worl1.py` is that the print is executed when import.
 Try below in `ipython`.
 ```
 import hello_world1

+from hello_world3 import hello_world
+hello_world()
 ```
+See that hello world is not printed when the module is imported.